-Coordination with the County of Durham, the officials with jurisdiction over this property, has been ongoing.
-Triangle Transit participated in a meeting on March 26, 2015, with the City and County of Durham to discuss the long and short term effects of the light rail alignment.
+Coordination with the County of Durham, the officials with jurisdiction over this property, has been conducted to determine the long-term and short-term effects on the Durham Open Space.
+The results of this coordination are reflected in this evaluation.

 The Open Space is a recreational area featuring trails.
-The introduction of a new visual feature (i.e., elevated transitway and ROMF facility) and noise increases as a result of operation are not anticipated to adversely affect the use of the Open Space. due in part to the proximity to US 15-501, which is located along the northern edge of the property.
-As described in the Noise and Vibration Technical Report (appendix K. 24), the two closest sound receptors (Receptors 65 and 98) to the Patterson Place ROMF Alternative and the Durham Open Space indicated no impacts to noise levels, as the ambient noise levels were higher than the project noise levels.
+The introduction of a new visual feature (i.e., elevated transitway and ROMF facility) and noise increases as a result of operation are not anticipated to adversely affect the use of the Open Space, due in part to the proximity to US 15-501, which is located along the northern edge of the property.
+As described in the Noise and Vibration Technical Report (DEIS appendix K. 24), the two closest sound receptors (Receptors 65 and 98) to the Patterson Place ROMF Alternative and the Durham Open Space indicated no impacts to noise levels, as the ambient noise levels were higher than the project noise levels.

-In light of the foregoing, the preliminary determination, pursuant to 23 C.F.R. § 774.3, as to the Patterson Place ROMF Alternative is that "the use of the [Durham Open Space], including any measures to minimize harm committed to by [Triangle Transit], will have a de minimis impact, as defined in 23 C.F.R. § 774.17, on the property."
+In light of the foregoing, the FTA determination, pursuant to 23 C.F.R. § 774.3, as to the Patterson Place ROMF Alternative is that "the use of the [Durham Open Space], including any measures to minimize harm committed to by [Triangle Transit], would have a de minimis impact, as defined in 23 C.F.R. § 774.17, on the property."
+However, as described in the FEIS/ROD, the Patterson Place ROMF Alternative has not been selected as part of the NEPA Preferred Alternative.